Cathedral of the Resurrection of Christ, Kyiv

 The Cathedral of the Resurrection of Christ (Патріа́рший собо́р Воскресі́ння Христо́вого УГКЦ) is the main cathedral of the Ukrainian Greek Catholic Church, located in Kyiv, the capital of Ukraine.
 The church was opened on March 27, 2011.
-While the locally used term "patriarchal" reflects Ukrainian Greek Catholic desire to have their major archbishop recognized as a "patriarch," the Catholic Church does not officially regard this sui iuris church as a "patriarchate," just as the largest branches of Orthodox Christianity in Ukraine do not regard their respective bishops of Kyiv as "patriarchs."
+While the locally used term "patriarchal" reflects Ukrainian Greek Catholic desire to have their major archbishop recognized as a "patriarch," the Catholic Church does not officially regard this sui iuris church as a "patriarchate".

 History

 The project of the cathedral of architect Mykola Levchuk won the first prize at the All-Ukrainian review-competition of the National Union of Architects of Ukraine for the best architectural work of the last three years in the nomination "Projects of 2000" [1] [October 27, 2002, bishops of the UGCC.
 Construction of the complex began on September 9, 2002.
 By June 2003, the basement (zero) floor of the Patriarchal Cathedral was built and the construction of the administrative building began.
 By the end of 2004, the walls were erected, first to the 13.2 m mark, and later to the pylon (level of the central vault of the church) part of the cathedral.

 On October 10, 2004, five crosses of the cathedral were consecrated and erected.
 All bishops of the UGCC on four continents of the world took part in the consecration.
 The largest cross on the central dome was raised and erected that day.

 At the end of 2005, the installation of the metal frame of the central vault of the church began.
 This metal structure, which has a diameter of 20 m, was transported to the construction site in parts.
 It was lifted in segments (only four) and then connected.
 The work was completed only in early summer 2006.
 The first service in the church was held on January 19, 2006, on the feast of the Epiphany.
 Held in the basement of the cathedral.

 Funds for the construction of the church were provided not only by believers from Ukraine, but also by Ukrainian Greek Catholics from Poland, Germany, USA, Canada and Argentina.